xnd-project/xnd-ruby/gumath/CONTRIBUTING.md

 will be called by the `method_missing` when that object is called.
 The only extra overhead will be that of a Hash lookup (O(1) time) and calling an Ruby method `call`.

+Since each `GufuncObject` instance has various parameters like identification of CPU vs.
+CUDA functions defined on it, the `call` method is able to differentiate between types of kernels that are stored within an object and raise relevant errors whereever necessary.

 ## Calling gumath kernels

 Gumath kernels can be called by using the `gm_apply` function and passing a pointer to